CONCEPT ANALYSIS

 The building's power distribution records show five independent circuits in the peering room.
 Four serve the corporate cages.
 The fifth draws 2.3 kW โ€” enough for a small equipment rack.
 No corporation claims it.
 Vault staff have worked around the locked fifth cage for thirty-one years.
 Its equipment hums at a frequency matching no router model in current production.
 Maintenance requests regarding the fifth cage have been filed annually since 2157.
 None have received a response.
 The staff have stopped filing.

 The Fifth Cage: Thirty-one years of annual maintenance requests.
 Zero responses.
 2.3 kW of continuous draw on a circuit nobody authorized.
 The hum doesn't match any documented hardware.
-The cage was present when the Vault opened in 2153 โ€” meaning it was installed during construction, by someone with access to the building before any corporation moved in.
-Pre-Cascade exchange point records for 200 Paul Avenue list four tenant cages.
-The Vault's architectural plans list four.
+The cage was present when the opened in 2153 โ€” meaning it was installed during construction, by someone with access to the building before any corporation moved in.
+Pre-Cascade exchange point records for 200 Paul Avenue list four tenant cages. 's architectural plans list four.
 The power grid lists five.

-The Dark Fiber: Ironclad's bay-floor surveyors have documented seventeen fiber runs beneath the drained bay that appear on no corporate map.
+The Dark Fiber: 's bay-floor surveyors have documented seventeen fiber runs beneath the drained bay that appear on no corporate map.
 The cables predate the CyberFiber Network.
-They predate the Cascade.
+They predate the .
 They carry no detectable signal โ€” but their junctions are warm, drawing power from Grid connections nobody authorized.
 ORACLE's network was supposed to be dead glass and dark conduit.
 Seventeen strands under the bay floor disagree.
 They are not carrying traffic.
 They are also not cold.

 Visual Identity